MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+#### 1. Provide a README that includes all the rubric points and how you addressed each one.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).
+The html export is available here [html project code](https://github.com/MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.html)

 ### Data Set Summary & Exploration